OriRoth/Keti-Programming-Language/README.md

 # Keti_Language
-Object extansion of Micro Lisp, written in C.
+Objects extansion of Micro Lisp, written in C.
+For Katy, my inspiration.